Top Free Computer Classes for Seniors

 Including tutorials for Microsoft Office, how to operate an email account, or start from the computer basics course.
 Covering over 180 topics, with over 2,000 lessons, and more than 800 videos to watch.
 Check out a few interactive games and activities, 100% free.

 Offering classrooms that are open 24 hours a day, internationally.
-They’ve been doing online education for over 10 years.
-Offering a ton of resources on many subjects, at a $0 rate.
+They’ve been doing online education for over ten years.
+They are offering a ton of resources on many subjects, at a $0 rate.

 Top Free Computer Classes for Seniors: Intermediate and Advanced

 After mastering the basics of computing, moving on to intermediate or advanced classes interest many seniors.
 Subjects like advanced computer applications, program design, data analysis, and even cybersecurity are topics these courses cover.